-- Code. - For each milestone you will need to submit a write-up describing your design choices.
+- Code, in a file named cs255-Lastname1-Lastname2.user.js, with your group members' last names properly substituted in the filename.
+You MUST also update the headers of that file, as specified in the comments. - A file named README containing the full names of the people in your project group, and a description of anything the course staff needs to know to be able to run your project.
+Inclued any special steps such as how to create keys, enter database passwords, etc. - For each milestone you will need to submit a write-up describing your design choices.
+At minimum, your writeup should discuss all the design decisions you made for the bullet points from Section 3 and argue why the implementation of each bullet is secure.
 While we do not expect formal, rigorous proofs, we do expect a proof-like explanation of why your scheme is secure under the guidelines given by the assignment.
 A good write-up will include a detailed conceptual description of all encryption, decryption, storage, and generation operations and an argument explaining how an attacker that can break some part of your scheme can also break some underlying primitive that is believed to be secure.